Information available for those interested in learning how to become a licensed child care provider in Idaho.

 Exempt from a license

-- The operation of a private school or religious school for educational purposes for children over four years of age, or a religious kindergarten
+- The operation of a private school or religious school for educational purposes for children older than 4 years of age, or a religious kindergarten

 - The occasional care provided exclusively for children of parents who are simultaneously in the same building